marbl/CHM13/README.md

 # Sequencing Data

 ## Oxford Nanopore Data
+r
-We sequenced a total of 367 Gbp of data (118x coverage).
-The read N50 is 53 kbp and there are 193 Gbp bases in reads >50 kbp (62x).
+We sequenced a total of 390 Gbp of data (126x coverage).
+The read N50 is 58 kbp and there are 219 Gbp bases in reads >50 kbp (71x).
 The longest full-length mapping read is 1.3 Mbp.
 Sequencing data was generated from three lines of CHM13 (NHGRI, UW, UCD), which all originate from the original line established by Urvashi Surti.
 Only the NHGRI line was karyotyped and confirmed to be stable prior to sequencing.
 For the NHGRI line, NHGRI (PI: Phillippy) and University of Nottingham (PI: Loose) contributed approximately 140 flowcells of UL data using Quick's ultra-long protocol; 199 Gbp (64x, 1.4 Gbp/flowcell).
 The read N50 is 71 kbp and there are 128 Gbp of data in reads >50 kbp (41x).
-For the UW line, University of Washington (PI: Eichler) contibuted 80 flowcells of UL data using a new UL protocol developed by Glennis Logsdon; 38 Gbp (12x, 0.5 Gbp/flowcell).
-The read N50 is 130 kbp and there are 30 Gbp of data in reads >50 kbp (10x).
+For the UW line, University of Washington (PI: Eichler) contibuted 106 flowcells of UL data using a new UL protocol developed by Glennis Logsdon; 69 Gbp (22x, 0.6 Gbp/flowcell).
+The read N50 is 133 kbp and there are 57 Gbp of data in reads >50 kbp (18x).
 For the UCD line, UCDavis (PI: Dennis) contributed two PromethION cells using a ligation prep; 114 Gbp (37x, 57 Gbp/flowcell).
 The read N50 is 36 kbp and there are 25 Gbp of data in reads >50 kbp (8x).

+Read ids broken out by sequencing location are available for <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/nhgri.ids.gz">NHGRI</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/unottingham.ids.gz">U of Nottingham</a>, <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/uwashington.ids.gz">UW</a>, and <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel3/ids/ucd.ids.gz">UCD</a>.

+### rel6 (genomic DNA)

+rel6 is the full dataset as of 2020/10/01, adding UW data from partitions 232-243.
+All data was re-called using Guppy 3.6.0 with the HAC model.

+#### Downloads

+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel6/rel6.fastq.gz">Guppy flip-flop 3.6.0</a> (md5: b6f9b702d5dd1a3407b5343fb17391b2)

 ### rel5 (genomic DNA)